edinabwari/Web_revision/README.md

-This is a digital clock created using html,css and javascript
+This is a digital clock created using HTML,CSS and Javascript